engineyard/ey-docs/pages/deploy-node.md

     This file is used to resolve the dependencies that your application needs.
 For more information about the package.json file, see [Specifics of npm's package.json handling](http://npmjs.org/doc/json.html).
 The sample package.json file for the node-simple-example application is shown [below][6].

 2. Write your application in `app.js` or `server.js`.
-    If you don't have an application, try the "node-simple-example" application.
+    If you don't have an application, try the [node-simple-example][6] application.

 3. Install the dependencies for your application by running npm install:

         npm install

-    For example, this installs [Express](http://expressjs.com) if you are using the node-simple-example shown [below][6].
+    For example, this installs [Express](http://expressjs.com) if you are using the node-simple-example application.

 4. Test your application locally.